Skincare Myths – Debunked

 Hydrating your body, and importantly, your skin is not weather dependent.
 You might not feel as thirsty in winter and therefore, tend to forget to drink water.
 However, your body still requires hydration to perform optimally.
 Your skin dries out during winter and drinking water keeps it hydrated, glowing and supple.
 All the cells require water to function, so reducing your water intake is not a good idea.

-So now that you are aware of these winter skincare myths, you are one step closer to a healthy skin this winter.
-Don’t fall for this myths, and follow your skincare religiously for a healthy glow.
+So now that you know the top 5 skincare myth exposed, you are one step closer to a healthy skin this winter.
+Don’t fall for these myths, and follow your skincare religiously for a healthy glow.